dypflying/chimestack-docs/content/en/docs/Reference/SDK/_index.md

 ---
 title: SDK
 weight: 3
-description: introduction to ChimeStack's SDK
+description: Introduction to ChimeStack's SDK
 ---

 To be updated